 The company is growing by opening new stores as well as increasing sales per store.

-Most exciting to me is Action's rapid geographic expansion, as mentioned above, they are currently present in 14 European countries, with more to come.
+The most exciting thing for me is Action's rapid geographic expansion, as mentioned earlier they are currently present in 14 European countries, with more to come.

 The undervaluation: